A fair deal for Alberta

 Edmonton (Dec.
 3), Red Deer (Dec.
 9), Calgary (Dec.
 10), Lethbridge (Dec.
 11), Grande Prairie (Dec.
 18), Fort McMurray (Jan.
 8), Fort Saskatchewan (Jan.
 9), Lloydminster (Jan.
 13), Medicine Hat (Jan.
 17), Airdrie (Jan.
 27)

-Some MLAs are hosting their own smaller town halls throughout the month of February.
+Some MLAs hosted their own smaller town halls throughout the month of February.
 Contact your local MLA for information.
+Feedback gathered at the MLA town halls will be shared with the Fair Deal Panel.

 Get email updates on the Fair Deal Panel's work and other ways to get involved.